pfoo360/Docker-Postgres-Redis-Node/README.md

 </br>
 </br>

 - Now, we can fetch information from the server.
 First, the server checks the cache to see if data pertaining to the query exists.
-If it does exist in the cache, the server will return the cache hit.
-If there is a cache miss, we make a trip to the DB and then save the DB result into the cache (cache-aside).
+Cache hits result in the server returning cache data.
+If there is a cache miss, we make a trip to the DB and then cache the DB result (cache-aside).
 In the picture below, since this is the first time we are running this specific fetch, the data is not in the cache, so we have to get the information from the DB instead.
 The DB query result will be saved in the cache.

 ![DB](./README_img/DB.png)
 </br>